Tutorial

 Example block output

 For more information on ODE simulations, see OrdinaryDiffEq.jl's documentation.
+A guide to choosing ODE solver can be found here.

 Next Steps